d12frosted/elpa-mirror/stable-melpa/modus-themes-readme.txt

     modus-themes-scale-4                        1.2
     modus-themes-scale-title                    1.3

+There is another scaling-related option, which however is reserved for special cases and is not used for headings:

+    modus-themes-scale-small                    0.9

 There also exist two unique customization variables for overriding color palette values.
 The specifics are documented in the manual.
 The symbols are: